A Guide for Data Analysts, IT Managers, and Marketers

 3. Implement Clear Data Governance Policies

 Data governance involves establishing clear policies regarding data access, quality, and ownership.
 These policies ensure that the data remains accurate, relevant, and secure, thereby maintaining its integrity.
+Data transparency matters as all users should be able to easily find out where their data comes from and know if there are any special considerations.

 4. Prioritize Data Backups and a Disaster Recovery Plan